Meet the Mississippi Artist Paradise You Had No Idea Existed

-A year ago, you would have thought it was some kind of droll meta-humor, like a sign reading “door” or “piece of glass.”
-But in mid-2016, the simple black sticker with white lettering sends a serious message: we're not the Mississippi you think we are.
-And everyone is welcome here.
+The black sign on the front door of The Government Street Grocery in Ocean Springs reads “Everyone.”
+Not too long ago, you would have thought it was some kind of droll meta-humor, like a sign reading “door” or “piece of glass.”
+But at this moment, in mid-2016, the simple black sticker with white lettering sends a serious message: We're not the Mississippi you think we are—everyone is welcome here.

-Within sight of where Christy sits, on the patio outside Government Street Grocery, three bars have live music playing.
-A few hundred yards away is his employer, a museum dedicated to the legendary American painter.
-Further down Government is the Mary O’Keefe Cultural Center, a community effort devoted to arts education.
+It is to Mississippi what pre-hipster Austin was to Texas before Dallas allegedly became cosmopolitan.
+Within sight of where Christy sits, on the patio outside Government Street Grocery, live music is streaming from three bars.
+A few hundred yards away is the museum dedicated to the legendary American painter Walter Inglis Anderson.
+Further down Government is The Mary C O’Keefe Cultural Arts Center, a community effort devoted to arts education.
 All of this, in coastal Mississippi.

-"The owners of these places could be successful anywhere,” says Chris Vignes, who works in the mayor's office in nearby Gulfport.
+Government Street, Ocean Springs’s main drag, stretches only about four blocks, but it has enough bars and restaurants to fill an entire weekend.
+Nearly all are run by young entrepreneurs, most of whom grew up in the area and returned when they saw the creative vibe emerging in the region.
+“The owners of these places could be successful anywhere,” says Chris Vignes, who works in the mayor's office in nearby Gulfport.
 “But we've got a lot of young people coming back because they know this is a great time to be here.
 They know the wonders of this area.”

-Some buildings still remain boarded a decade after Hurricane Katrina, but most are filled with small businesses and inventive restaurants like Corks & Cleaver.
-This summer the city opens an alley in the model of Cleveland’s E 4th St, closed to traffic and lined with bars and restaurants for people to enjoy the coastal sunshine as they sip.
-Around the corner is Chandeleur Brewing, a craft brewery and beer hall run by local construction magnates who made good elsewhere then came back home to the Gulf Coast.
-Their weekend block parties are the centerpiece of Gulfport summers.
+Just west of Ocean Springs, Gulfport is the second largest city in Mississippi, and emblematic of what this region is becoming.
+The historic Downtown, like an old lava field now overrun with wildflowers, is a place of ruin dotted with life.
+While some buildings were boarded up a decade after Hurricane Katrina, many are now filled with small businesses and inventive restaurants.
+The city even opened bar- and restaurant-lined Fishbone Alley downtown in the model of Cleveland’s East Fourth St., making it closed to traffic so people can enjoy the coastal sunshine sans cars as they sip.
+Around the corner is Chandeleur Island Brewing Company, a craft brewery and beer hall run by local construction magnates who made good elsewhere then came back home to the Mississippi Gulf Coast.

 It started after Katrina

 The new spirit of the Gulf Coast was born out of ruin.
-While New Orleans got the bulk of the Hurricane Katrina attention, cities along the Mississippi Gulf Coast -- Biloxi, Long Beach, Gulfport -- were also demolished.
-But the adversity, and the people who came along to help fix it, are a big part of why the Gulf Coast has become a hub of creativity.
+While New Orleans got the bulk of the Hurricane Katrina attention, cities along the Mississippi Gulf Coast—Biloxi, Long Beach, Gulfport—were also demolished.
+But the adversity—and the people who came along to help fix it—are a big part of why the Gulf Coast has become a hub of creativity.

-Next door at the Starfish Café, a pay-what-you-want local foods restaurant staffed by culinary students and volunteers, owner Di Fillhart agrees.
+Next door at the Starfish Cafe, a pay-what-you-want local foods restaurant staffed by culinary students and volunteers, owner Di Fillhart agrees.

 “The blues began here,” says the missionary-turned-restaurateur, who came to help after Katrina and stayed.
 “To me, it was a broken community that rebuilt itself with the treasures it always had: art and music.”

-Diversity has also played a large part in why the Mississippi Gulf Coast is not the Mississippi you'd expect.
+The unique local makeup plays a large part in why the Mississippi Gulf Coast is not the Mississippi you'd expect.

 While the people of Southern Mississippi are decidedly Southern, and therefore aren't likely to badmouth their neighbors to the north, their frustration with how the rest of the state runs is obvious.